sraheja18/Azure-Databricks-Data-Processing/README.md

 - Create the following Azure resources:
   - Databricks workspace.
   - Storage account with three empty containers: Landing, Staging, and Reporting.
-- Download the 'orders.csv' and 'customers.csv' datasets from the portal and upload them to the Landing container of the storage account.
+- Upload 'orders.csv' and 'customers.csv' to the Landing container of the storage account.
 ### Step 2: Databricks Workspace and Cluster Configuration
 - Launch the Azure Databricks workspace.
 - Create a single-node cluster inside the workspace that terminates after 30 minutes of inactivity.
 Choose 'Standard_DS3_v2' with a configuration of 14GB RAM and 4 cores.